Designated Safeguarding Lead: Mrs Kim Williams

 All staff are expected to adhere to our safeguarding procedures and guidance at all times.

-Mrs Kim Williams is our Designated Safeguarding Lead (DSL) and is supported by Miss Lucy Sloane in her role as Deputy Safeguarding Leads.
+Mrs Kim Williams is our Designated Safeguarding Lead (DSL) and is supported by Mrs Gina Sephton and Mrs Jessica Short as their roles of Deputy Safeguarding Leads.

 The Designated Member of Staff for Child Protection may refer the matter to Social Care, the Police or other agencies, as all adults who come into contact with children at Avonwood Primary School have a duty of care to safeguard and promote their welfare.